fsegaud/Hef.Math.Interpreter/README.md

 double result = interpreter.Calculate("($foo + $bar) * 2"); // -> 6
 ```

-The following example highlights the use of `Hef.Math.IInterpreterContext`, that allow the interpreter to access variables provided by other obejects.
+The following example highlights the use of `Hef.Math.IInterpreterContext`, that allow the interpreter to access variables provided by other objects.

 ```csharp
 Interpreter interpreter = new Interpreter(new Player());